 - P.Jousset reports positive success where the mouth is dry; frequent, abundant urination and tendency to skin eruption.

-- Pressure in the bladder long before patient passes urine; frequent urination day night.
+- Pressure in the bladder long before the patient passes urine; frequent urination day night.

 - Great sexual desire with emissions; urine contains sugar and albumin.